season179/text-to-bigquery/PRD.md

 - Store sample data for better LLM context

 ### 5.2 Schema and Relationship Storage
-- Store all schema components (tables, relationships, descriptions) in Redis or similar in-memory store with persistence
+- Store all schema components as Data Definition Language (DDL) statements within `.sql` files.
-- Use consistent JSON format for storage structure
+- These `.sql` files will reside in a dedicated `knowledge/` directory within the project.
-- Include relationship mappings explicitly
+- Relationships, if not part of the DDL (e.g., foreign keys), should be documented within the DDL comments or a separate conventions document.

 ### 5.3 Descriptions and Context
 Each table and column should include: